-The paintings in Elevator Music are based on a suite of photographs that Knight captured from the window of a taxi travelling from the airport to central Hong Kong.
-The photographs — incidental and spontaneous — are humble recordings of a space that can only be swiftly experienced.
-As the car moves, it loosely writes the poetry of the city; it composes an overall feeling and aesthetic of the place it bears witness to.
+The paintings in Elevator Music are based on a suite of photographs Knight captured from the window of a taxi travelling from the airport to central Hong Kong.
+The photographs – incidental and spontaneous – are humble recordings of a space that could only be swiftly experienced.
+As the car moves, it loosely writes the poetry of the city, garnering an overall feeling and aesthetic of the place.
 This recalls Jim Jarmusch’s film ‘Night on Earth’ where the trailing of the taxi paints each city and its particular narrative.
-Maybe, Elevator Music is Knight’s extension of this, where Hong Kong is the 6th destination.
+Maybe Elevator Music is Knight’s extension of this and Hong Kong is the 6th destination.
 However, unlike the characters depicted in the film, Knight’s driver didn’t speak a word and instead turned on the radio, allowing elevator music to fill the void.
-The steady silence in the car may have occurred due to the language barrier between Knight and his driver or perhaps, it was the result of a familiar, meditative quietness that driving sometimes incites.
+The steady silence in the car potentially occurred due to the language barrier between Knight and the driver or perhaps, was the result of the familiar, meditative quietness driving sometimes incites.
 Though, through this silence, we can imagine the passenger switching to a passive, contemplative role, while the driver concentrates on the task of navigating the city as he anticipates the turns before they appear, using his experience to find the fastest route possible through the labyrinth of streets.
 To the passenger, these same roads are exhilarating and loaded with first impressions; when overcome by a tourist’s romance, the snapshots captured through the window reflect back these fresh visual encounters.
-The painting ‘White Noise’ alludes to this but it also recalls the overall sound of Hong Kong, where a constant and inescapable hum permeates through the hazy city smog.
+The painting ‘White Noise’ alludes to this as well as the city sound of Hong Kong, where a constant and inescapable hum permeates through the hazy city smog.
 Knights paintings, with their paleness and effortless washes of white, contain a muted, kinetic energy.

 Elle Charalambu, 2019